dooshima/konnectore-fix/README.md

 # The deployment process for testing: Konnectore Web

-o    Push update source code to GitHub: https://github.com/flexipgroup/konnectore.git o    SSH to the test server: ssh fpguser@162.144.218.122 o    Navigate to the ~/public_html/app: cd ~/public_html/app o    Pull code from GitHub: git pull o    Run npm install if a new package has been added o    Build and deploy to the test environment by running: npm run build && pm2 start app.config.json o    Visit the link: test.konnectore.com
+- Push update source code to GitHub: https://github.com/flexipgroup/konnectore.git
+-    SSH to the test server: ssh fpguser@162.144.218.122
+-    Navigate to the ~/public_html/app: cd ~/public_html/app
+-    Pull code from GitHub: git pull
+-    Run npm install if a new package has been added
+-    Build and deploy to the test environment by running: npm run build && pm2 start app.config.json
+-    Visit the link: test.konnectore.com

 ## Available Scripts